shadybones/webdriver-custom-commands/README.md

 #This is a copy from a production project.
 This copy is NOT tested at all.
 The code is good but I may have forgotten to dot an "I" or cross a "T" somewhere.

+This code has two sides, the JS FF Addon side, and the Java WebDriver side.
+One side does nothing without the other.
+Up to you to get "my_ff_addon" content into FF.